helmedeiros/TestingBehaviorThroughMocks/README.md

 3. Another variation that could be used with Mockito's times method is never().
 Let's improve our old test that verify that no auction until seven days ago should be updated, using the pair times and never.

 4. A new functional requirement should be implemented.
 After an Auction had been closed we need to send an email about that change.
 We don't have any clue about how we'll implement that but we've already know that a change on AuctionCloser will happened.
 Implement an interface called MailSender, that will be injected through the constructor and will have the method send, that will be called after update the closed Auction.
 Change all AuctionCloser's tests to deal with the new constructor change.

+5. Once we've created and changed our old tests, let's cover the new logic piece.
+Add a new test that ensure that a MailSender will deal to send the auction after it has been closed and updated in database.
+Check out the InOrder class, existing inside the Mockito, it could be helpful in our test scenario.